zairah10/NLP-Text-Classification/README.md

 ### Model:
 The idea is to build a CNN model to predict the product category.
 The **TensorFlow** layers modules has been used to construct the neural network.

-The first layers embeds words into low-dimensional vectors.
+The first layer embeds words into low-dimensional vectors.
 The next layer performs convolutions over the embedded word vectors using multiple filter sizes, i.e., sliding windows over 3, 4 & 5 words at a time.
 Then, max-pooling the result of the convolutional layer into a long feature vector, add dropout regularization, and classify the result using a softmax layer.